Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Methods

-The ECG and PPG sequences are pre-processed using the procedures in \cite{DCT}.
+The training ECG and PPG sequences are preprocessed using the same procedures as the prior work of Zhu \textit{et al.} \cite{DCT, DCT-IoT} and Tian \textit{et al.} \cite{SC-PPG2ECG, SCLC-PPG2ECG}.
 We take the moment when the ventricles contract as the anchor point for PPG-ECG synchronization, where the onset points of PPG are aligned to the R-peaks of ECG.
-The detrending algorithm in \cite{DCT} is then applied on aligned sequences to eliminate the slow-varying trends introduced by breathing, motion, etc. The detrended sequences are partitioned into cycles.
-Each cycle starts at an onset point of PPG or a R-peak of ECG, as shown in Fig.\ref{Arch}.
-The PPG and ECG cycles are then interpolated to length $L$ as $\bm{P}\in \mathbb{R}^L$ and $\bm{E}\in\mathbb{R}^L$, respectively.
+The detrending algorithm adopted by Zhu \textit{et al.} \cite{DCT} is then applied on aligned sequences to eliminate the slow-varying trends introduced by breathing, motion, etc. The detrended sequences are partitioned into cycles.
+Each cycle starts at an onset point of PPG or an R-peak of ECG.
+The PPG and ECG cycles are then interpolated to fixed length as $\bm{P}\in \mathbb{R}^L$ and $\bm{E} \in \mathbb{R}^L$, respectively.